Giants vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Giants vs. Rockies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Logan Webb is starting for the San Francisco Giants on Wednesday against Charlie Blackmon and the Colorado Rockies.
-First pitch is at 8:40 PM ET at Coors Field.
+J.D.
+Davis and the San Francisco Giants will play Charlie Blackmon and the Colorado Rockies on Thursday at Coors Field, at 3:10 PM ET.

-Bookmakers list the Giants as -210 favorites on the moneyline, while giving the underdog Rockies +170 moneyline odds.
-San Francisco is favored on the run line (-2.5 with +105 odds).
-An 11-run over/under is set in the matchup.
+The Giants are -200 moneyline favorites in this matchup with the Rockies (+165).
+San Francisco is the favorite on the run line (-2.5).
+An 11.5-run total is set in this matchup.

 Rep your team with officially licensed Giants gear!
 Head to Fanatics to find jerseys, shirts, and much more.